mikechambers/StringConvert/README.md

 Select text and then select the command from the _Edit_ menu, or by right clicking and selecting the command from the context menu.

 ##Releases

+### October 3, 2012
+ * Added Convert Tabs to Spaces
+ * Added Convert Spaces to Tabs
+ * Fixed Issue #2 : Double-quote chars not converted to HTML Entities

 ### September 24, 2012